keptn-sandbox/keptn-on-k3s/README-KeptnForDynatrace.md

 For enabling Dynatrace support we need to export DT_TENANT & DT_API_TOKEN so that Keptn can connect to your Dynatrace Tenant!
 More details on the [Keptn doc](https://keptn.sh/docs/0.7.x/monitoring/dynatrace/install/)

+When installing the Dynatrace Demos you also need to export OWNER_EMAIL and set it to a valid Dynatrace Username identified by the email.
+This is needed because the demos will install some Dynatrace dashboards and for those we need the username.
+Best is to use the same email that was used to create the Dynatrace token!

 ### 2 - Public IP or Host Name

 The script will try to fetch your machines IP or Hostname.
 If you run on AWS, GCP or DigitalOcean you can specify the (`--provider aws|gcp|digitalocean`) option to let the script use some documented APIs to query the public IP.